cococialin/devteam-neuro-lab/README.md

 # devteam-neuro-lab
 Android application for testing tflite models.
 One can export Keras models and convert the .h5 file to .tflite file to test it on a mobile device.

-Use this code to convert Keras model to TensorflowLite model (this code can be run on Kaggle or Google CoLab):
+# Use this code to convert Keras model to TensorflowLite model:

+// This code can be run on Kaggle or Google CoLab

 // Load architecture from json and weights from .h5 file from tensorflow import lite